Error message

 • Keep messages to 1 to 2 sentences.

 • Avoid putting technical information in the message or having people look in another location.
-If it can't be avoided, use a “Learn more” link.
+If it can't be avoided, use a link to support content.

 Do